Perfect bidder collusion through bribe and request: Proof of Proposition

-Observe that \eqref{ic-r-eq-v} implies $b(v_1)+v_1$ is strictly increasing for all $v_1$ and thus the equilibrium is separating.
-So $F_2(b(v_1)+v_1)=1$ for all $v_1\ge v^1$.
-It follows that for any type $v_1>v^1$, $b(v_1)=b(v^1)$, since for these types the equilibrium proposals must be such that $b(v_1)$ are always accepted by all types of bidder 2 and the equilibrium payoff of such types is $v_1-b(v^1)$.
+which admits a unique local solution with the initial condition $v_1(0)=\underline v_1$, in the neighborhood of zero.
+Hence, \eqref{ic-r-eq-v} admits a unique local solution in the neighborhood of $\underline v_1$.
+Then, again by the similar arguments above (the bouncing-back property of $b(v_1)$ and finiteness of $b'(v_1)$), the right side of \eqref{ic-r-eq-v} is well defined and continuous for all $b(\cdot)>0$ and $v_1>\underline v_1$.
+So \eqref{ic-r-eq-v} also admits a unique solution throughout the support of $F_1$.\footnote{ Again, \eqref{ic-r-eq-v} implies $b(v_1)+v_1$ is strictly increasing for all $v_1$.
+So $f_2(b(v_1)+v_1)=0$ and $F_2(b(v_1)+v_1)=1$ for all $v_1 > v^1$.
+It follows from \eqref{ic-r-eq-v} that for any type $v_1>v^1$, $b'(v_1)=0$ and $b(v_1)=b(v^1)$.
+Intuitively, for these types the equilibrium proposals must be such that $b(v_1)$ is always accepted by all types of bidder 2 and the equilibrium payoff of such types is $v_1-b(v^1)$. }

+Because of the positiveness of $b(v_1)$, the solution is an admissible bribing function.
+The equilibrium is separating because the requesting function $r(v_1)=v_1$ is strictly increasing.